Mithymna: Byzantine Period

 In 840 the city was plundered by Cretan Arabs and many of the inhabitants sold into slavery.
 The fortifications of Methymna were strengthened following this attack, and again at the end of the 11th century, as we learn from a building inscription dating to 1084/5.
 A few years later in 1089/90 these fortifications helped the inhabitants of Methymna successfully repel an attack by Emir Tzachas of Smyrna.
 These fortifications again kept Methymna safe when the Genoese Lord of Phokaia, Domenico Cattaneo, seized the rest of Lesbos in 1335, but was unable to take Methymna or the equally well-fortified town of Eresos.
 Along with the rest of Lesbos, Methymna became a possession of the Gattelusi family in 1355.
-Methymna repelled an Ottoman invasion force in 1450, but its defences were over-powered in a second invasion in 1458 when the admiral Ismaelos seize the city with a force of 150 ships.
+Methymna repelled an Ottoman invasion force in 1450, but its defences were over-powered in a second invasion in 1458 when the admiral Ismaelos seized the city with a force of 150 ships.
 Using Methymna as a base, the whole island was gradually brought under Ottoman control by September 1462.

 Ottoman Period

+Molyvos is the last castle occupied by the Turks in 1462 after strong resistance.
+The first centuries of the Ottoman Occupation include confiscations of people’s fortunes, hard taxation imposing and cruelty on behalf of the conquerors.
+This eventually leads to the shift of the chair of the Metropolis of Mithymna to the neighboring Kalloni where it still remains to this day.
+A great part of the population also chooses to go over to the opposite coast in search of a better life.

 As Molova under the Ottoman Empire, the city was a kaza of the sanjak of Metelin in the vilayet of Rhodes.

+After the Kucuk-Kainartzi treaty (1774) and the Hatti Sherif (1839) and Hatti Humayun (1856) decrees, the economy gradually goes back to the hands of the locals who are now in charge of the shipping and transit commerce with the minor Asia coasts and the Balkan countries and even Russia.

+Olive oil, soap, wine, fish and salted fish, business activities in Minor Asia, all accumulate a great deal of wealth and power in the hands of the people of Molyvos imprinted on the settlement’s mansions, schools and educational institutes.
+Male and female schools are established, “The Muse Fraternity” with its library, the local Club, the athletic Club “Arion” etc.